ChuChu2112/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script prints "Hello, World"
+<0-hello_world> script prints "Hello, World" on the standard output